mohammadkazemi/mmd_kzm_anki/postgres/Postgres.md

 The number of columns and their orders must be the same in the two queries.
 The data types of the respective columns must be compatible.
 The below Venn diagram illustrates the result of EXCEPT operator:
-For the sake of this article we will be using the sample DVD rental database, which is explained here and can be downloaded by clicking on this link in our examples.
-Example 1:
-Here we will query for films that are not in the inventory using EXCEPT operator from data of the “film” and “inventory” tables of our sample database and sort them using ORDER BY clause based on the film title.
+Example 1: Here we will query for films that are not in the inventory using EXCEPT operator from data of the “film” and “inventory” tables of our sample database and sort them using ORDER BY clause based on the film title.
 SELECT
 	film_id,
 	title
 FROM
 	film
 EXCEPT
 	SELECT
 		DISTINCT inventory.film_id,
 		title
 	FROM
 		inventory
 	INNER JOIN film ON film.film_id = inventory.film_id
 ORDER BY title;
 <!-- ================================================================== -->
-Example 2:
-Here we will query for films that are only in the English Language (ie, language_id = 1) using EXCEPT operator from data of the “film” and “language” tables of our sample database and sort them using the ORDER BY clause based on the film title.
+Example 2: Here we will query for films that are only in the English Language (ie, language_id = 1) using EXCEPT operator from data of the “film” and “language” tables of our sample database and sort them using the ORDER BY clause based on the film title.
 SELECT
 	language_id,
 	title
 FROM
 	film
 WHERE
 		language_id = 1
 EXCEPT
 	SELECT
 		DISTINCT language.language_id,
 		name
 	FROM
 		language
 	INNER JOIN film ON film.language_id = language.language_id
 ORDER BY title;;
 ```
 ## Working with Sets: PostgreSQL – GROUPING SETS